 - Casual dress is unacceptable and impolite for many social occasions.
 Err on the side of formality.

 - Shorts and sleeveless tops should only be worn at the beach.
-They are not acceptable for sightseeing in cities or religious sites.
+They are not acceptable while sightseeing or in religious sites.

 - Clothes should be clean and pressed.

 - While Muslim dress is unnecessary, check the local customs and rules before traveling, to ensure that you do not give offense.